test-moodle/moodle-block_eledia_telc_coursesearch/blocks/eledia_telc_coursesearch/docs/en/installation_and_setup.md

 - The layout switch button vanishes.
 - Select both options, then everything is as expected.

+#### Selected options items position
+Status: functional
+Choose where the selected options items are displayed:
+- Top of the block (above the search fields)
+- Bottom of the block (below the search fields)
+Default: Off

 ### Available filters

 #### All (including removed from view)